-The SMIS members have developed international cooperations with the following persons/teams:
+The SMIS members have developed international cooperations with the following persons/teams (all with co-authored papers):

 - Dennis Shasha (Professor at the University of New-York, USA): collaboration on tamper-resistant data management issues (see details in Section 6.3).
 Dennis Shasha has done a one year sabbatical stay in SMIS (July 2006 to June 2007). - Xiaofeng Meng (Professor at Renmin University, Beijing, China): collaboration on embedded data management issues (see details in Section 6.1).
-This work is partly funded by a Franco-Chinese research program (PRA SI-05604). - P.G.M.
+This work is partly funded by a Franco-Chinese research program (PRA SI-05604). - P.M.G.
 Apers (Professor at the University of Twente, The Netherlands): collaboration on data confidentiality issues (see details in Section 6.2).
-H.J.W. van Heerde, member of P. Apers' team, is doing a PhD in co-supervised by P. Apers and N. Anciaux.
+H.J.W. van Heerde, member of P. Apers team, is doing a PhD co-supervised by P. Apers and N. Anciaux. - P. Bonnet (Associate Professor at the University of Copenhagen, Denmark): collaboration on Flashbased data management for high-end servers 6.1).
+Luc Bouganim did a 5 months stay in this team in 2008.